 Discussion, analysis and integration of issues involving financial reporting, assurance, finance, management accounting, taxation and/or strategy.
+Prerequisite(s): ACCT 5133.

-Professional Accounting Cases II
+ACCT 5137 [0.25 credit] Professional Accounting Cases II

 A continued development and honing of problem solving abilities when placed in real-life, business situations.
 Case-writing skills will be finessed, with focus on analysis and integration, while keeping the big picture in mind.
 Prerequisite(s): ACCT 5129.